 This sharpie might have traveled traveled hundreds of miles from her breeding grounds in the north to get to my Iowa backyard, surviving on her speed and wits.
-Why hadn't she kept she kept going south, like the majority of her species?
+Why hadn't she kept she kept going south for the winter?
+Many sharpies do.
 Perhaps she was starving and did not have the strength to continue.
 The meal that she sought in my yard that morning might have been a matter of life and death for the hawk as well as for the titmice.

 A daring solo

-At last, when the sharpie's head was turned away, one of the titmice dashed to the platform feeder, snatched a sunflower seed, and bounced back into the shelter of the thorny branches.
+At last, when the sharpie's head was turned aside, one of the titmice dashed to the platform feeder, snatched a sunflower seed, and bounced back into the shelter of the thorny branches.

 Hope of the human heart

 The sharpie must have found something to eat elsewhere.
 She did not starve, for she returned occasionally throughout the winter.
 I found feathers on the ground few times.
 Once I saw her catch a house finch.
-The titmice were still visiting my yard when spring came.
+Tufted Titmice were still visiting my yard when spring came.

 In a larger view, such a wish is not necessarily a vain hope.
 We have an emotional, almost instinctive, desire to preserve individual birds that we know and love.
 If we can extend that desire to embrace entire species and the natural habitats on which their existence depends, we can save more than one or two birds.
 We can preserve what makes our planet a good place for all species to live, including ourselves.